 Though internal reevaluations have started with the 2019 Ford Ranger, the problems may extend to other vehicles.
 The company has stated that they have hired an independent agency to conduct further testing.
 Ford has characterized DOJ investigation as being in “preliminary stages” and DOJ has declined to comment.

-If you own or lease a 2019 Ford Ranger and feel you were misled, call us today for a free case evaluation.
+If you own or lease a 2019 Ford Ranger and feel you were misled, you may be eligible for compensation.